 Hello there!
 Thank you for visiting our website and for visiting this page.
 It is our intent to be as transparent as we can be about what we're doing to restore St. Peter's church building and rectory, and why we're doing it, and the need for the work.
-As you can see from the photo of our original 1837 tin roof, it's time for it to be replaced.
+As you can see from the photo of our original 1837 tin roof, it's needed to be replaced, and we have successfully completed that, thanks to the leadership of Rev. Stephen Harding.
 Other structural elements in the church building and the rectory need to be fixed or restored.
 This is a major project, and we can use your help.

-It is my intent to post real-time updates of our progress in the construction and fundraising aspects of this project.
+It is our intent to post real-time updates of our progress in the construction and fundraising aspects of this project.
 Please come back often to see what we're doing.
-If you can help or have a thought about how St. Peter's can serve our neighborhood better, please email me at email@example.com or call me at 212-929-2390.
+If you can help or have a thought about how St. Peter's can serve our neighborhood better, please email us at firstname.lastname@example.org or call us at 212-929-2390.

 Bill also came up with a way for us to save $50,000 on the scaffolding costs for the church: if we move ahead with the north piers, which will be the approximate cost of the southern piers, it will be cheaper to rent the scaffold from West New York to fill in along the sides of the Church between the scaffold north and south scaffolding and to keep it there for the raking and repointing work of the future, rather than have the contractor remove it once the roof is complete.

 Strategic Plan: At its May 19 meeting, the Vestry approved the adoption of a five year strategic plan to help us move forward with the restoration.
-I know that many have expressed concern about the amount of resources going into building restoration.
+We know that many have expressed concern about the amount of resources going into building restoration.
 Please be assured that an equal amount of time is being put into the consideration of our Mission, and that developing our mission as concept and task is an integral part of the plan for the next five years.
 Essentially, our mission is to reclaim our heritage and position as a neighborhood parish church and to deepen our relationship with our neighbors.
-The 5-year plan will be put on our website very soon for everyone to see.
-Please send me or the Vestry your comments and thoughts.
+Please send us or the Vestry your comments and thoughts.

 Fundraising: We have been working with Cameron Dubes and Michael Ostroff, who have created a splendid presentation about St. Peter's.
 There has been much preparation going on - more soon.